rairulyle/meralco-ph/README.md

-# MERALCO API
+# ⚡ MERALCO PH - API

 Konnichiwassup!
 This is a REST API that scrapes and provides current MERALCO (Manila Electric Company) electricity rates in the Philippines.

 MERALCO is the largest electric distribution utility company in the Philippines, serving Metro Manila and nearby provinces.
+This API automatically fetches the latest monthly electricity rates from MERALCO's official news and advisories, making it easy to integrate real-time rate data into your Home Assistant setup or any other automation platform.

+**✨ Features:**

+- Automatically detects monthly rate changes (higher/lower rates)
+- Caches data to minimize requests (refreshes monthly)
+- Returns previous month's rates if current month is unavailable
+- Lightweight REST API with health check endpoint
+- Docker-ready for easy deployment
+- Home Assistant Add-on (Coming soon)

-## Quick Start (Recommended)
+## 🚀 Quick Start (Recommended)

 Create a `docker-compose.yml` file: